pytroll/pytroll.github.io/index.md

 ## Pytroll packages and supported data

 You can find the complete list of pytroll packages on github.com: <https://github.com/pytroll>
+Also checkout this [overview description](pytroll_packages_overview.md) of all packages and their mutual dependencies, maturity and known usage.

 A non exhaustive list of supported satellites and formats is provided here: <http://satpy.readthedocs.io/en/latest/>